-Amounts received from disposal proceeds in excess of £10,000 are categorised as capital receipts.
-A proportion of receipts relating to housing disposals (75% for dwellings, 50% for land and other assets, net of statutory deductions and allowances) is payable to the Government.
-The balance of receipts is credited to the Capital Receipts Reserve and can only be used either to finance new capital investment or set aside to reduce the Council's underlying need to borrow.
+Amounts received for disposals, in excess of £10,000 are treated as capital receipts.
+A proportion of Housing receipts is payable to central government.
+The balance of receipts is credited to the Capital Receipts Reserve and can only be used for new capital investment or set aside to reduce the Council's underlying need to borrow.
+Receipts are appropriated to the Reserve from the General Fund balance in the Movement in Reserves Statement.